 - Know your God knows you and loves you

-Just like the father in the story of the prodigal son God is waiting for you to decide to come home.
-There are wide embracing arms waiting for you to return.
+Like the father in the story of the prodigal son, God is waiting for you to decide to come home.
+There are wide, embracing arms waiting for you to return.

 What is God like to you?

-Is God like a hard taskmaster, a fault finder, a critical judge, a distant God that is both unconcerned with you and distracted by so many other ‘important’ things.
+Is God like a hard taskmaster, a fault-finder, a critical judge, a distant God who is unconcerned with you and distracted by so many other ‘important’ things.